kernelorg-mirror/linux_kernel_git_hare_scsi-devel/Documentation/scsi/scsi_mid_low_api.rst

     /**
     *      eh_bus_reset_handler - issue SCSI bus reset
-    *      @scp: SCSI bus that contains this device should be reset *
+    *      @host: SCSI Host that contains the channel which should be reset
+    *      @channel: channel to be reset
+    *
     *      Returns SUCCESS if command aborted else FAILED *